ManthanRami/Card-Game-Scoreboard/README.md

 # Modern Scoreboard Hub

-A modern, web-based scoreboard application designed to keep track of scores for popular card games like KachuFolio and Hearts.
+A modern, web-based scoreboard application designed to keep track of scores for popular card games like Kachuful and Hearts.
 Built with Next.js, it offers a clean, responsive, and intuitive interface for a seamless game night experience.

 ![Scoreboard Hub Screenshot](https://placehold.co/800x450.png)
 *A placeholder screenshot of the application.*